Do you want to retire early without having to worry about money?

 4% Rule Example: Stephanie is 25 and wants to retire early.
 She works in Toronto as a pharmacist and makes $80,000 per year.
 She figures out that she will need to spend $50,000 per year when she retires. $50,000 multiplied by 25 is $1,250,000.
 That is how much she will need to retire.
 Her plan is to save 70% of her income and invest in the stock market, with a target FIRE retirement age range of 35 to 38.

 Advantages of FIRE in Canada and Retiring Early

 It’s easy to see the advantages of retiring early.
 Most people have fantasized about it at one point, usually during a particularly tough or boring workday!
 Here are some of the best things about retiring early:

 I consider time to be the most precious resource.
 If you manage to pull off an early retirement in your 30s or 40s (or even 20s for those who are super ambitious!), you’ll have saved the 40 hours per week that you’ll have to go to work.
 Taking vacation time into consideration, the average Canadian works about 1700 hours per year.
 Think of what you can do with all that time!

 Always wanted to learn the guitar, learn a new language, or pick up a new sport or hobby?
 Well, now you have all the time in the world to focus on your passions.
 You can spend your days doing the things that make you the happiest.

 3) Strengthening Your Relationships

-You can spend more time with loved ones, or building new friendships and meeting new people.
+You can spend more time with loved ones, or build new friendships and meet new people.
 You’ll be less stressed because you don’t have to work, which should also help in your personal relationships.

 Canada would be the perfect place to live if not for the weather.
 But now that you’ve retired early, you can just pick up and leave for the winter!